House passes stopgap funding bill with $5 billion for Trump's border wall

 Breaking News Emails

-WASHINGTON - The House passed a stopgap measure for funding the government that includes $5 billion for a border wall sought by President Donald Trump.
+WASHINGTON — The House passed a stopgap measure Thursday night to fund the government that includes $5 billion for a border wall sought by President Donald Trump.
+The bill is expected to be rejected in the Senate, and does little to prevent a shutdown on Saturday.

-The Senate will now have to consider the House version before midnight Friday to avert a partial government shutdown.
+The Senate will now have to consider the House version before midnight Friday to avert a partial government shutdown, and Majority Leader Mitch McConnell, R-Ky., signaled to members to be ready for a possible vote on Friday at noon.

+Democrats, however, will most certainly block the measure in the Senate.
+With 60 votes needed to advance an appropriations bill to a final vote, Republican senators need Democratic votes to make it over that threshold.

+If and when the Senate rejects the House measure, it’s unclear how House GOP leaders plan to proceed.
+Their only viable options on Friday are either to pass the so-called “clean” spending bill already passed by the Senate or to let the government shut down as Trump recently said he would be “proud” to do.

 The House’s approval of billions for border security comes after Trump said Thursday he would not sign a short-term spending bill that did not include such funding.